The Galápagos finches are an example of an array of species that: | Channels for Pearson+

 Understand the concept of adaptive radiation: Adaptive radiation refers to the process by which organisms diversify rapidly into a variety of forms to adapt to different environmental niches.
 This often occurs when a single ancestral species colonizes a new area with diverse habitats.

-Recognize the significance of the Galápagos finches: The finches are a classic example of adaptive radiation, where a single ancestral species evolved into multiple species, each adapted to specific ecological niches on the islands.
+Recognize the role of the common ancestor: The Galápagos finches evolved from a single ancestral species that arrived on the islands.
+This ancestor gave rise to multiple species, each adapted to specific ecological niches on the islands.

-Eliminate incorrect options: Convergent evolution refers to unrelated species developing similar traits due to similar environmental pressures, which does not apply here.
-The finches are not genetically identical, as they have distinct genetic differences corresponding to their adaptations.
-Human activity did not introduce the finches to the islands; they naturally colonized them.
+Identify the environmental factors: Different islands in the Galápagos have unique environments, such as variations in food availability (e.g., seeds, insects).
+These environmental pressures led to the evolution of distinct beak shapes and feeding behaviors in finches.

-Focus on the correct explanation: The finches evolved from a common ancestor and diversified into different species, each with unique traits such as beak shapes, which are adaptations to their specific feeding habits and environments.
+Clarify why other options are incorrect: The finches are not genetically identical; they have distinct genetic differences corresponding to their adaptations.
+They did not arise independently through convergent evolution, as they share a common ancestor.
+Additionally, they were not introduced by humans but naturally colonized the islands.

-Conclude with the correct answer: The Galápagos finches are an example of species that evolved from a common ancestor through adaptive radiation, showcasing how environmental pressures drive evolutionary diversification.
+Conclude with the correct explanation: The Galápagos finches are an example of species that evolved from a common ancestor through adaptive radiation, driven by natural selection and environmental pressures on the islands.

 Watch next